aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/04-set-up-site-to-site-vpn/_index.md

 Later in this guide, when you set up your test and production VPCs, the steps required to enable those VPCs to reuse your site-to-site VPN connection will be addressed.
 The process in your AWS environment will be largely a repeat of the steps in this section that are used to connect your development VPC to your on-premises network.

+{{% notice tip %}}
+**Simulating on-premises customer gateway:** If you're either experimenting with AWS Site-to-Site VPN connections or demonstrating how they work, you can easily simulate a customer on-premises environment and customer gateway.
+See [Simulating Site-to-Site VPN Customer Gateways Using strongSwan](https://aws.amazon.com/blogs/networking-and-content-delivery/simulating-site-to-site-vpn-customer-gateways-strongswan/) for details on setting up an open source based VPN gateway in a separate VPC that simulates an on-premises environment.
+{{% /notice %}}

 {{% notice info %}}
 **Automated solution:** As you expand the number of VPCs in your AWS environment, you may benefit from implementing the [Serverless Transit Network Orchestrator](https://aws.amazon.com/solutions/implementations/serverless-transit-network-orchestrator/) AWS solution.
 This solution automates much of the work required to integrate newly created VPCs with your transit gateway.
 {{% /notice %}}